sudeto/read-time/README.md

+> **⚠️ NOTIFICATION: You may experience a delay in receiving a response from the server due to server spin-downs by our cloud services.**

-## What is ReadTime API Service?
+## What is ReadTime Estimation Service?

-The ReadTime API is a powerful tool designed to calculate the estimated reading time for any content of any language based on character count, word count, and space count.
+The Content ReadTime Estimation Service is a tool for calculating the estimated reading time of a static blog or any web content in any language based on metadata like character, word, and space count.

-Whether you're a content creator, developer, or someone looking for quick content insights, our API makes the process effortless.
+Whether you're a content creator, developer, or marketer, our API / service makes the process effortless.

 ### Who Can Use ReadTime API?